qlik-oss/core-website/docs/docs/tutorials/data-loading.md

 To follow along in this tutorial, you should have basic understanding of Docker.

+!!!
+Note
-**Note:** In the examples that follow, all shell commands should be run in a Bash shell.
+    In the examples that follow, all shell commands should be run in a Bash shell.
     If you are using Windows, we recommend using Git Bash.

 ## Accessing data through a connection service